 Being a mother is a bittersweet journey, at least for myself.
-In one day I can be the sweetest, most understanding and balanced mother; and the next minute I can be a horrible, screaming, eye-rolling mother, too.
+In one day, I can be the sweetest, most understanding, and balanced mother; and the next minute, I can be a horrible, screaming, eye-rolling mother, too.
 I can foster independence, yet I can helicopter at the same time (yes, I can do that).
 I can play with them for hours or don’t want to be bothered at all.
 But no matter how overused this phrase is, there is no better thing than being a mother.
 There is not.
-There are no better teachers and mirrors than our own children.
+There are no better teachers and mirrors than our children.

 Happy Mommy Moments

 1. When someone says how polite or kind my children are.
-Yes, call me a narcissistic, but I take all the credit for anything good that they do.
+Yes, call me arrogant, but I take all the credit for anything good that they do.

-2. When my children repeat a phrase or teaching I’ve been -not so secretly – drilling into their brains.
+2. When my children repeat a phrase or teaching, I’ve been -not so secretly – drilling into their brains.
 Yes!
-It went though!
-The 3.7 million times I’ve said it, finally, it WORKED!
+It went through!
+The 3.7 million times I’ve said it.
+Finally, it WORKED!

 3. When the dirty clothes are actually inside the hamper.

-4. When I remember the face of my children when they saw me at pick-up when they were in preschool.
+4. When I remember my children’s faces when they saw me at pick-up when they were in preschool.

 5. When they get along.

 6. When we all sing together in the car.

 7. When I tell them 3.7 million times don’t do” x” because “y” could happen, then they do “x,” and “y” happens.
 Then, as I hug them, I think to myself: “I told you so, I hope you learn from this.”